Soil Deposit & Removal Permits

 Soil permits are subject to fees and bonding.
 A laminated copy of the soil permit must be posted on site for the duration of the deposition or removal of soil.

-Looking for a list of permitted soil deposition sites?
-This information is available on COSMOS under Drainage Soil Permits.
+A list of permitted soil deposition sites is available on COSMOS under Drainage Soil Permits.

 - Soil permit exemptions include soil volumes associated with building permits and subdivisions (except as described).
 City infrastructure projects and projects involving senior government agencies may also be exempt.